hajimalung/hdfc_stmt_reader/README.md

 - Extract tables from the PDF
 - Search for the entered string in the transaction descriptions
 - Calculate and display the total amounts sent and received for matching transactions
-- If the search string contains "MD SALEEM", it will also display additional financial calculations

 ## Dependencies